pankajchejara23/pankajchejara23.github.io/posts/concepts/pca.md

 date: "2020-04-22"

-categories: [machine learning, PCA, dimensionality reduction, python, scikit-learn]
+categories: [machine learning, pca, python, scikit-learn]

-image: ""
+image: "./pca-2.png"

 code-block-background: true
+toc: true
 ---

 Let's assume that you have a dataset with a higher number of attributes and you are thinking *Is there any way to compress this information into a smaller number of attributes*.

 Well, dimensionality reduction methods offer that functionality.
 Among many dimensionality reduction methods, PCA (Principal Component Analysis) is widely used and this post introduction to PCA and its working.

 Let's start with a simple dataset with two attributes, $x$, and $y$ which we need to reduce from two attributes to one.